AceKingQueen/Work-Almost-From-Home/README.md

 We made this website in 10 days.
 We had a working version after 7 days and then had a major Git mishap, where we lost our working version.

 It was our first project built using Git's version control and our group did not have a uniform merging to the master branch strategy.
-Many lessons were learned.
+Many lessons were learned... but the root version of this app is on a [teammates's repo](https://github.com/AceKingQueen/GroupProject1-v2)